Free Printable: Low Carb & Keto Food List

 How To Make Keto Chocolate Cake

-Tips For Frosting Easy Keto Chocolate Cake
+Tips For Frosting Almond Flour Chocolate Cake

 - Double the frosting amount if you want to decorate the top.
 Cake decorating needs a lot of extra frosting.
+I skipped this step and topped with berries instead.

 - An icing spatula makes it easier to apply frosting.
 Using one reduces sticking and helps it go on evenly.

-- A cake stand is helpful for frosting – it allows you to rotate your keto friendly chocolate cake as you frost it.
+- A cake stand is helpful for frosting.
+It allows you to rotate your keto friendly chocolate cake as you frost it.

 - Frost the flat parts first, then the sides.
 Start by frosting the flat top of the bottom layer, then add the top layer and frost that.
 Finally, finish with the sides.
 I usually go back to check on any imperfections at the end.